SzymFon/studiaSL/README.md

 # Hello on my profile.
-You will find there only my documents for college.
+You will finde there only my documents for college.